Banh Mi Bowl is packed with tender pork, crisp pickled veggies, and a sauce you’ll want to drizzle on everything.

 Instructions

-• Add the sesame oil to a large pan.
-Heat to medium-high and then add in the pork, salt, and pepper.
-Break the pork into small pieces with a spoon until cooked through, about 7–9 minutes.
-Stir in the green onions and cook for another 2–3 minutes, stirring constantly.
-Add the garlic and stir for 1 minute.
-Stir in the fish sauce, sriracha, and sugar.
-Remove from heat and stir in the chopped basil.
+• Heat sesame oil in a large pan over medium-high heat.
+Add pork, salt, and pepper.
+Break into small pieces and cook for 7–9 minutes or until browned.
+Add green onions and cook 2–3 more minutes, stirring often.
+Stir in garlic and cook 1 more minute.
+Add fish sauce, Sriracha, and sugar.
+Stir well, until slightly caramelized.
+Remove from heat, and stir in basil.

 Video